What is Full Cycle Recruiting?

 Multiple Points of Contact

-Specialized recruiting has multiple people involved in the recruiting process.
+Specialized recruiting involves multiple people.
 This means candidates are passed on from one person to the other.
-The risk with this is that the candidate must repeat the same answers, concerns, and questions.
+The risk is that the candidate must repeat the same answers, concerns, and questions.

 The company also runs the risk of the candidate feeling “passed around”, which may give them a poor impression of the company.